Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 Electronic Visit Verification Record Modification Guidance

-DDD will review and monitor EVV records for appropriately documented reasons for modifications and will address with the providers if issues persist.
+On a monthly basis, DDD will review and monitor EVV records for appropriately documented reasons for modifications and will address with the provider agencies if issues persist.

 After claims are paid, EVV records will be reviewed in a post-payment review to determine if appropriate thresholds have been met.
-Modified and manually entered EVV records will not automatically stop payments and may allow claims to pay; however, exceeding thresholds persistently and intentionally could imply a need for performance improvements that may result in a DDD audit, corrective actions or recoupment.
+Modified and manually entered EVV records will not automatically stop payments and may allow claims to pay; however, exceeding thresholds persistently and intentionally implies a need for performance improvements that will result in a DDD audit, corrective actions, or recoupment.

 Provider Billing